 So then, they who once feigned loyalty to a higher morale now become the subdued purveyors of the ultimate libertatian mantra, “Do what thou wilt shall be the whole of the law.”
 (Alistar Crowley)

-Or, to quote the diminished and pathetic modern equivilent of that wicked man: “Truth has consequences, that’s what makes it true.”
+Or, to quote the diminished and pathetic modern equivilent of that wicked man: “Falsehoods have consequences, that’s what makes them false.”
 (Jordan B. Peterson)

 The revolutionary spirit is insatiable; and all of its roads lead back to Babylon.
 Only they who see through its Satanic farce can fully forsake that false song of libertarian free speech for a return to the Logos of God in their own lives.
 And if these perceptive ones do not reach a critical mass in society, then that society, as it long stood, will completely fall.
 But if there is any mercy in its fall, then it will split into factions to go their separate ways, as happened to Rome.